minicreative/tomasroy.com/_writing/thoughts-on-paddling-the-mississippi-river.md

 ---
-title: Thoughts on paddling the Mississippi River
+title: Thoughts on deciding to paddle the Mississippi River
 date: 2018-07-15 00:00:00 -05:00
 layout: page
 ---